ptonydb/play-w3-my-way/README.md

 The Witcher 3 is one of my favorite RPG and is the case for many other's as well.
 However, this masterpiece has some rough edges that I could not ignore during my playtime.
 Some modifications are done to improve the gameplay experience for myself and potentially others.

 ## Notice:
 The game parses each script/bundles from the mods folder as a replacement for the existing original script.
-Thus I do not claim ownership for entirety of said scripts or bundled game code.
+Thus I do not claim ownership for entirety of said scripts or bundled game code and assets.

 ## List of mods (some are in progress):
 * Faster Stash UI